viswanathk/tejus/README.md

 8) Install xbacklight for brightness control from terminal
 9) Install zenity (for dialogs and such)
 10) Notify osd is shit.
 Installed xfce4-notifyd-config.
 Removed notify-osd which killed ubuntu-desktop with itself
+11) Installed Tornado for the webserver stuff.
+The commands are after unzipping the package, python setup.py build sudo python setup.py install